Fire at Russia greenhouse farm kills 8 people; 1 injured

-MOSCOW (AP) — A fire at a greenhouse farm in a Moscow suburb has killed eight people and injured one other person on Tuesday morning, Russian emergency services said.
+MOSCOW (AP) — A fire at a greenhouse farm in a Moscow suburb killed eight people and injured one on Tuesday morning, Russian emergency services said.

-All eight victims were migrants from Tajikistan who apparently worked at the farm.
+All eight victims — seven men and one woman — were illegal migrants from Vietnam who worked at the farm, officials said.
+Russia's Emergency Ministry initially identified the victims as Tajiks.

 The fire broke out in one of the metal construction trailers where workers lived.
 Local firefighters battled the blaze for an hour.
 It wasn't immediately clear what caused it.